Kitware/SMQTK-Core/docs/plugins_configuration.rst

 configuration because it defines the one required abstract method :meth:`~smqtk_core.configuration.Configurable.get_config` and because it's constructor is only anticipating JSON-compliant data-types.
-If more complicated types are desired by the constructor, additional methods would need to be overridden as defined in the :mod:`smqtk_core.configuration` module.
+If more complicated types are desired by the constructor, that is completely OK!
+In such cases, additional methods would need to be overridden as defined in the :mod:`smqtk_core.configuration` module.

 Reference